python-sprints/pandas-mentoring/README.md

 - [montjoile](https://github.com/montjoile)
 - [Yoma](https://github.com/yomdroid)

-This list is not yet complete—we'll keep adding more people.
+This list is not yet complete — we will keep adding more people.

 Gitter link: <https://gitter.im/py-sprints/pandas-mentoring>